-"representatives from primary care, mental health, medical and/or surgical subspecialties, gynecology, pharmacy, social work and care management, nursing, ED [emergency department], radiology, laboratory, quality management, business office/Non-VA Medical Care; and a member from executive leadership."
-107 The OIG reviewed Women Veterans Health Committee (known as the Women's Health Committee) minutes from January 2019 through June 2019 and found the committee lacked consistent representation from the business office, laboratory, mental health, nursing, quality management, radiology, social work, pharmacy, medical and/or surgical subspecialties, and executive leadership.
+"representatives from primary care, mental health, medical and/or surgical subspecialties, gynecology, pharmacy, social work and care management, nursing, ED [emergency department], radiology, laboratory, quality management, business office/Non-VA Medical Care; and a member from executive leadership."112 The OIG found that the Women Veterans Health Committee consisted of all required core members.
+However, for the meetings held between October 2017 through March 2019, meeting minutes showed that the mental health and social work services representative did not attend any of the meetings.
+Additionally, the OIG team noted inconsistent meeting attendance by other committee members.
 This resulted in a lack of expertise and oversight in the review and analysis of data as the committee planned and carried out improvements for quality and equitable care for women veterans.
-The women veterans program manager acknowledged less-than-optimal attendance and reported sending email meeting reminders to the required core members to increase participation.
-However, the women veterans program manager did not discuss poor core member attendance with executive leaders due to lack of follow-through.
+The acting chief of staff and the interim women veterans program manager reported that frequent turnover in the chief of staff and women's health medical director positions caused lack of accountability for staff attendance at required meetings.

-6. The facility director confirms that the Women's Health Committee is comprised of the required core members and monitors committee's compliance.
+16. The facility director confirms that the Women Veterans Health Committee members attend meetings consistently and monitors the committee's compliance.